pagrossi91/home-lab/network-services/README.md

 ### Environment Configuration

 Create `.env` file with your specific values.
 These keep sensitive variables like passwords out of your `docker-compose.yml` and in a separate file that `docker-compose.yml` can reference as a `${VARIABLE}`.
-Note the DIRECTORY environment variable.
+Note the APPDATA_DIR environment variable.
 This is the relative path to persistent storage.
 Depending on your OS environment, you'll need to pick one.
 Or customize it to your needs.

 ```bash
 # User and timezone settings